Are you considering a career in nursing, but have questions regarding the demand for nurses nationwide?

 A recent article in the Wall Street Journal offered some insight into the current state of the field of nursing, asserting the notion that now is the time to consider going for your nursing degree: “the job market for nurses is heating up in many markets, driving up wages and sign-on bonuses for the nation’s fifth-largest occupation.”

 But why is the need for nurses increasing?
-Here are 3 reasons nursing is one of the hottest jobs in healthcare right now.
+Here are three reasons nursing is one of the hottest jobs in health care right now.

 For nurses, there’s a “retirement wave” happening now.

 So says Jane Englebright, senior vice president and chief nursing officer for HCA Holdings, Inc., the largest U.S. hospital company.
 There was a nursing shortage several years ago that ended when a wave of nursing graduates filled many open positions, but when the financial crisis of 2008 occurred, many nurses delayed their retirement and held onto their jobs, which stagnated many job openings for nurses.

 But as the economy continues to improve, many of these nurses are retiring or cutting their hours back, which causes the demand for nurses to increase.
 This demand for nurses also has caused wage increases for nurses in some markets.